HeXavi8/Mathematical-Modeling/Logistic regression(LR)/README.md

 8. In Linear Regression independent and dependent variables are related linearly.
 But Logistic Regression needs that independent variables are linearly related to the log odds (log(p/(1-p)).

 ### How:
-A sample has been written in LR.py.<br/>
+A sample had been written in LR.py.<br/>

 ### References:<br/>
 https://en.wikipedia.org/wiki/Logistic_regression<br/>